Why we're here

 The internet was open and simple.
 This simplicity made it hard to discover what was happening on people's websites, so we tried things like RSS, but websites aren't inherently social.
 Social networks solved this.
 Instead of hopping from site to site, people built a single profile, added friends, and got personalized feeds.
 This consolidated people, conversations, and content into a single place.

-We are now trapped within these walled gardens that are dictated by opaque, addictive algorithms and filled with advertisements.
+We are now trapped within these walled gardens that are dictated by opaque, addictive algorithms.

 Think of Siftree like a lens you control.
 Personalized ways of seeing the world.

 The social web is a fractal-like tree of subcultures.
 It's heavily fragmented across platforms, protocols, lexicons, audiences, and media formats.
-Our goal is to "sift" through this infinitely expanding tree, index the information, use artificial intelligence to understand it, and power search, discovery, and analytics for the entire world.
+Our goal is to "sift" through this infinitely expanding tree, index the information, use machine learning to understand it, and power search, discovery, and analytics for the entire world.

 We prioritize open protocols and ingest content found in the public domain.